Emmetthazel/Chatify/README.md

 # Luma

-Luma is a Full Stack Chatting App.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+Luma is a full-stack real-time chat application that supports text messaging, voice notes, media sharing (images, videos, documents), and both voice and video calls.
+It uses Socket.io for low-latency communication and MongoDB for secure data storage, with user credentials stored in encrypted format.
+The app ensures a seamless and secure chatting experience across devices.

 ## Tech Stack